 8. Use dryer for clothing & bedding - High heat is effective in killing eggs, larvae, and bugs.
 It pays off to invest in a dryer especially in woody areas.
 It helps prevent pests from establishing their habitats on your clothing compartment and bedding.

 9. Do laundry more often - Moths and cockroaches are attracted to sweat and stains on clothes.
 To help prevent infestation, it helps to wash your clothes at least 2 to 3 times a week.
 It helps control the population of harmful moths inside your house.

 If you are facing a pest infestation, call for a professional pest control company in Mooresville that supports Integrated Pest Management.
 Lake Norman Pest Control uses human-friendly and botanical-friendly means of extermination.
 The experts pride themselves in carefully concocting pesticides to fully exterminate pests without damaging non-target organisms, human beings, and plants.

 For over 50 years, Lake Norman Pest Control has proven their ability in the field of pest management.
 Innovation is extremely vital to this company.
 Using updated data about pest and pest management, the experts promote an unending search and discovery for the ultimate environment and human protection against pests.
 With the help of their highly-trained exterminators, you no longer have to worry about pests inside and outside your house.
-For effective pest management Methods, contact Lake Norman Pest Control – the company that saves lives.
+For effective pest management methods, contact Lake Norman Pest Control today.